lvsn/CameraNetwork/README.md

 You can communicate with the network directly with ROS, or with the WebGUI (if the master-server is launched with the right webserver url)

+Applications : Used mostly for reserch data aquisition.
+- Synchronise multiple cameras for taking pictures
+- Easily take HDR pictures
+- Set one or multiple devices for a timelaps aquisition
+- Basic web streaming
+- High camera control over network

 # Dependencys #

 ## Master Server Setup ##